DevExpress/testcafe-examples/README.md

 * [Wait For File Download](examples/wait-for-file-download)
 * [Access Element Properties](examples/element-properties)

-Dedicated examples either run in one of the browsers (Chrome or Firefox) or require additional launch arguments.
+Below are the examples that either run in one of the browsers (Chrome or Firefox) or require additional launch arguments.
 Launch those examples separately.

 * [Mock Camera/Microphone Access](dedicated-examples/mock-camera-microphone-access)